NerisD/BurgerMenu/README.md

 * Add a view to display the total price of this wishlist
 * Add animation when you add a new product in you wishlist
 * Custom the UITableviewCell to be more user friendly

+## Prototype
+This prototype is made with Adobe XD